jakestambaugh/craftinginterpreters/README.md

 $ bazel run //clox -- $(pwd)/scripts/test.lox
 ```

-Both the C and the Java implementations also support a REPL, which starts when the binary is run with no parameters:
+Both the C and the Java implementations also support a REPL, which starts when the binary is run with no arguments:
 ```
 $ bazel run //java/com/craftinginterpreters/lox
 $ bazel run //clox